History of New Mexico: Revolution and Mexican Independence

 The decade that led up to independence was a painful period in the history of Mexico.
-In 1810 catholic priest Miguel Hidalgo instigated a war for independence in central Mexico, a struggle that quickly took on the character of a class war.
-The following year, military captain Las Casas instigated a coup within the Imperial regime.
-Sympathizing with the poor underclass, Las Casas opened up a line of dialogue with the revolutionaries.
-This caused the Spanish elite to instigate its own counter coup and executed Las Casas.
+In 1810 Catholic priest Miguel Hidalgo y Costilla instigated a war for independence in central Mexico, a struggle that quickly took on the character of a class war.
+The following year, military captain Juan Bautista de las Casas instigated a coup within the royalist regime.
+Sympathizing with the poor underclass, Casas opened up a line of dialogue with the revolutionaries.
+This caused the Spanish elite to instigate its own counter coup and executed Casas.
 For years afterward the regime failed to regain coherency and the mandate to administer.
 These ideological struggles affected peripheral New Mexico much less than they did the national center, but it resulted in a sense of alienation with central authority.

-Furthermore, in 1818 a longstanding peace between the settled communities of New Mexico and the neighboring nomadic Indian tribes broke down.
-Just a month after swearing loyalty to the new Mexican government in 1821, governor Melgares led a raid into Navajo country.
+Furthermore, in 1818 a longstanding peace between the settled communities of New Mexico and the neighboring nomadic Indigenous tribes broke down.
+Just a month after swearing loyalty to the new Mexican government in 1821, Governor Facundo Melgares led a raid into Navajo country.

 For these reasons it is highly surprising that the transition from Spanish to Mexican rule occurred as peacefully as it did.
 In New Mexico the event passed with few shows of enthusiasm or partisanship.
-Festivals were largely a lackluster affair and held only at the behest of the revolutionary government which expressed that they should be held, "in all the form and with the magnificence that the oaths of allegiance to the Kings have previously been read".
+Festivals were largely a lackluster affair and held only at the behest of the revolutionary government which expressed that they should be held, "in all the form and with the magnificence that the oaths of allegiance to the Kings have previously been read."
 But there was no renewed civil war and the provisional government was given the grudging support of most of society.

 Trade along the Santa Fe Trail was opened following Mexican independence.
 With this trade came a new influx of citizens from the United States.
 Prior to independence, the estranjeros (foreigners) were not allowed to participate in receiving land grants, but now, along with the open trade, a few would become participating owners of these merceds (grants).